 We have small teaching groups and every student has a timetable that is personalised.
 Some students attend for a small number of hours and others have a full timetable.
 Some pupils will split their time between Willow Bank School and their own school.
 We will try to find a way to maximize everyone’s potential while giving all the support that is needed.

 We have our own cook who takes the time to learn all the dietary needs and preferences of the pupils (and staff) and makes sure we are all well fed.
-We provide activities such as drumming, gardening and cooking to those that need something a bit of a different in order to manage their day.
+We provide activities such as music, gardening and cooking to those that need something a bit of a different in order to manage their day.
 While students attend Willow Bank School we try to ensure that they have good opportunities.
 We enrich the curriculum with theatre performances, trips to local museums and outdoor pursuits.

 When it is the right time we will support students to return to their school, or to start a new one when that is needed.
 For those in year 11 who are looking to move to college or employment we have a Personal Advisor from Connexions to support them with their decisions.
 We work closely with CAMHS and the NHS with staff on site for some of the week so that we have the right levels of challenge and support.